Updated February 1, 2016

-Visit the 2013 Interactive Construction Map and keep track of where work is being performed in the City of Naperville throughout the year.
+Visit the 2016 Interactive Construction Map to keep track of where work is being performed in the City of Naperville throughout the year.

 - Preventive Maintenance